georgepemberton1998/sfia-2/README.md

 ## Design

-The MVP of this project is to deploy the application in a way such that it is integrated into a Jenkins Pipeline job, which is hosted on an AWS EC2 instance.
-Jenkins uses this job, working with the version control system (Git, Github) to containerise and build the application in a testing environment using Docker-Compose .
-A Webhook has been implemented so that whenever a push is made to the project repository, the Pipeline job will automatically run.
-After the application has been built, it is pushed to Dockerhub, where it can be accessed by kubernetes to deploy the application to the live environment.
+The MVP of this project is to deploy the application in a way such that it acheives these three criteria;
+1. **It is deployed on a virtual machine for testin**
+2. **It is deployed in a managed kubernetes cluster for production**
+3. **It makes use of a managed database solution**

 ## Risk Assessment
 While in reality the risks associated with this project are relatively low, a risk assessment is still neccessary.
 Below is a collection of the risks I have identified and their corresponding likelihood & impact.